 ESL EFL Speaking Activity - Elementary - 30 Minutes

-This fun ESL speaking task helps students to master yes/no questions with the verb to be and do as well as short answers with auxiliaries.
+This fun ESL speaking activity helps students to master yes/no questions with the 'verb to be' and 'do' as well as short answers with auxiliaries.
 Students also practice asking and answering yes/no questions in the present simple, present continuous and future with going to.
 To start, the class is split into groups of four and given a set of answer cards.
 The cards are dealt out evenly.
 The first player picks one of his or her cards and thinks of a question that will yield the answer on the card.
 He or she then directs the question to another player.
 If the other player gives the same short answer that is on the card, the player wins and can get rid of the card.
 Players take turns proceeding in this way.
 The first player to get rid of all of his or her cards wins the game.

 The Right Answer.PDF Free

 ESL EFL Speaking Activity - Elementary - 25 Minutes

 In this enjoyable teaching activity, students have to line up in teams as quickly as possible according to a series of instructions.
 The students ask each other questions to establish the correct line up.
 The class is divided into large even teams.
 The students line up in their teams according to the criteria you choose.
 To complete each task, the students need to ask each other questions.
 The first team to complete each task wins points.
 The team with the most points at the end of the game wins.

 ESL EFL Speaking Activity - Pre-intermediate - 30 Minutes